Discover the Kansai Region: 7-Day Itinerary in Kyoto, Osaka, Nara and Kobe

 Naoshima Island

-Naoshima Island is a very small island with a 3,000 population, but now called “The sanctuary of contemporary art”.
+Naoshima Island is a very small island with a small population of only 3,000, and is now called “The sanctuary of contemporary art.”
 This small island is located in the Seto Inland Sea known as the Japanese Aegean.
-The feature of Naoshima is the harmony of natural beauty, Tadao Ando’s architecture, and Site-specific arts.
+The feature of Naoshima is the harmony of natural beauty, Tadao Ando’s architecture, and site-specific arts.
 Since most of the museums are based on the concept to feel and forget time, it is recommended to stay here.
-If you have interest to visit there and stay there, see the link below.

 Access: Mainland to Naoshima Island